 The clear and undeniable signs of Alzheimer’s disease manifest in the fourth stage of symptomatic decline.
 In this stage, it is evident that your loved one is experiencing cognitive decline which affects their ability to perform daily tasks.
 Often, the symptoms accompanying the fourth stage include trouble with simple mathematics, remembering what they did earlier in the day, and altered details concerning long-term memories.
 Financial management is another common area of decline that is noticeable in the fourth stage of dementia.

 Alzheimer’s disease progresses into the fifth stage of dementia with increased symptoms that affect memory.
 Patients will need help to perform many daily tasks, such as dressing, bathing, getting to appointments on time, and taking the proper doses of medication.
 Confusion becomes a significant symptom of memory loss in the fifth stage, and patients often cannot remember personal information, such as a phone number or their address.

-Stage-5 can sometimes be more moderate, and patients can still bathe and eat by themselves.
-In this stage memory loss has not progressed to the extent that they cannot remember the names of loved ones.
-Patients still retain foundational long-term memories about their youth and personal history – through details might become slightly off.
+Stage 5 can sometimes be more moderate, and patients can still bathe and eat by themselves.
+In this stage, memory loss has not progressed to the extent that they cannot remember the names of loved ones.
+Patients still retain foundational long-term memories about their youth and personal history, though details might become slightly off.

 6th Stage: Severe Mental and Cognitive Decline